Girl’s Guide to Witchcraft

 I shook my head.
 “Nothing, Gran.
 I just wish…” I closed my eyes.
 “I wish I had a magic wand.
 I wish I could change things.”

 I came to my senses just in time.
 The last detail I needed to share with Gran was the existence of my Imaginary Boyfriend.
 She was still waiting for me to get over Scott, a man she’d never truly liked.
 If she heard about Jason, she’d immediately start planning our wedding, my baby shower, our child’s first birthday party, all before I could complete my confession.
 I forced myself to laugh.
 “Oh, Gran, you know.
 Just things.
 Make the day sunny.
 Find the perfect shoes to go with my new skirt.
 Finish shelving our new books.”

 “Jane, you know there aren’t any shortcuts.
 No magic wands in the real world.”

 “Of course not,” I sighed, glancing at my clock.
 10:30 sharp.
 “Sorry, Gran.
 I really do have to run to that meeting.”

 As I hung up the phone, I wondered what other promises I’d make before the month was over.
 I shook my head and crossed the floor to Evelyn’s office.
-She sat behind her desk, half-buried beneath the piles of important papers that had cascaded across its faux-leather surface.
-I glanced at the prints on the walls – the regimented gardens at Mount Vernon and the colonnaded porch of Monticello – and I wondered once again how my disorganized boss could have chosen to work in a library collection based on order, harmony, and the rational strength of the human mind.
+She sat behind her desk; it was half-buried beneath the piles of important papers that had cascaded across its faux-leather surface.
+I glanced at the prints on the walls—the regimented gardens at Mount Vernon and the colonnaded porch of Monticello—and I wondered once again how my disorganized boss could have chosen to work in a library collection based on order, harmony, and the rational strength of the human mind.